 SDG 6 includes eight global targets that are universally applicable and aspirational.
 However, each government must decide how to incorporate them into national planning processes, policies and strategies based on national realities, capacities, levels of development and priorities.
 They cover the entire water cycle including: provision of drinking water (target 6.1) sanitation and hygiene services (target 6.2), treatment and reuse of wastewater and ambient water quality (target 6.3), water-use efficiency and scarcity (6.4), implement integrated water resources management at all levels, including through transboundary cooperation (target 6.5), protecting and restoring water-related ecosystems (6.6), international cooperation and capacity-building (target 6.A) and participation in water and sanitation management (target 6.B).

-WFEO can participate providing its inputs through WCCE representative, Tomás A. Sancho, because it is partner of UN Water and it is invited to that.
+WFEO can participate providing its inputs through the World Council of Civil Engineers (WCCE) representative, Tomás A. Sancho, because it is partner of UN Water and it is invited to that.

 • Participation in international forums in which the water policy is conceived